 - The type and version of the operating system you are using. - Details of how to recreate the problem. - The exact wording of the error messages you saw. - Any relevant output listing from the Log Viewer or any other diagnostic applications. - Details of what you did to try to solve the problem(s) and your results. - If known, the Wonderware Technical Support case number assigned to your problem, if this is an ongoing problem.

-Getting Started with IDE
+Getting Started with the IDE

-This section shows you how to create or open a Galaxy.
-It also briefly describes the IDE and how to navigate your Galaxy in the workspace.
+This section explains how to create and open a Galaxy.
+It also briefly describes the ArchestrA Integrated Development Environment (IDE).

 What's a Galaxy?